MirkoRossini/pybuilder_django_enhanced_plugin/README.rst

 8. "django_migrate": Runs the migrate django management command
 9. "django_makemigrations": Runs the makemigrations django management command
-10. "django_e2e_tests": starts a test server and runs a list of commands provided in the property 'django_management_commands'. django_management_commands is a list of lists.
+10. "django_e2e_tests": starts a test server and runs a list of commands provided in the property 'django_e2e_test_commands'. django_e2e_test_commands is a list of lists.
 The first element of the list is the name of the command, the rest of the elements represent the actual command (e.g. [['curl_test', 'curl', '127.0.0.1:8000']] )